svc333/overview/compare-infra.md

 | Profiles | All profiles, including the GPU profiles | Balanced, compute, memory profiles with higher RAM and vCPU options |
 | Supported images | Full set of pre-stock images, plus custom images | Limited set of pre-stock images|
 | Platform integration | | IAM and resource group integration for a unified experience |
+{: row-headers}
+{: class="comparison-table"}
 {: caption="Table 1.
 Compute comparison" caption-side="top"}
+{: summary="This table has row and column headers.
+The row headers identify possible features.
+The column headers indentify the differentiators between classic infrastructure and VPC infrastructure.
+To understand the differences between environments, navigate to the row and find the details for the feature that you're interested in."}

 ## Network differentiators
 {: #compare-network}

-See the following table for the differences in networking between classic and VPC.
-The various differentiators are listed in the Category column, and the descriptions are listed in the Classic infrastructure and VPC infrastructure columns.
+See the following table for the networking differences between classic and VPC.

 | Category   |  Classic infrastructure   | VPC infrastructure |
 | ---------- | ------------------------- | ------------------ |